o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uilayout.md

 ---
-description: ' Use the UiLayout component to provide UI layout features in &ALYlong;. '
+description: ' Use the UiLayout component to provide UI layout features in Amazon Lumberyard. '
 title: UiLayout
 ---
 # UiLayout {#lua-scripting-ces-api-ui-uilayout}